 We come now to the conclusion of 2 Peter.
 The last two verses sum up what Peter wants his readers to know.
 This is not a formal conclusion, like other epistles.
 Peter does not say “goodbye” to anyone personally.

 The last two verses comprise a warning (“beware”) and a directive (“grow”).
 First, we come to the warning in verse seventeen.

 You therefore, beloved

 In his final statement to his readers, Peter makes another endearing statement to them.
 This is the fourth time in chapter three that Peter uses the term “beloved.”
 He now draws a conclusion for those he loves.

 Peter reminds his readers of something they already know.
 To be forewarned is to be forearmed.
 If we know how to handle something before it occurs, we are better prepared to deal with it.

-The words “know this beforehand” is one word in the Greek and means know in advance.
-Peter wants us to anticipate something.
+The words “know this beforehand” is one word in Greek and means know in advance.
+Peter wants believers to anticipate something.
 He wants us to know something about this subject before it happens.

 When we approach a red light, we prepare to stop.
-We soon learn that if we constantly run red lights, our life on this earth will be short.
+We soon learn that our life on this earth will be problematic if we constantly run red lights.
 This passage is the equivalent of a flashing red light.
 There is a danger — “beware.